-Use the New York State/MCTD 43/8% tax rate line on page 3 to report sales in New York City of clothing and footwear, and items used to make or repair clothing, costing \$110 or more per item or pair.
+For the period June 1, 2009, through July 31, 2009, use the New York State/MCTD 4%% tax rate line on page 3 to report sales in New York City of clothing and footwear, and items used to make or repair clothing, costing \$110 or more per item or pair.
+Effective August 1, 2009, these sales are fully taxable.
+For the period August 1, 2009, through August 31, 2009, report these sales on the New York City 8%% tax rate line on page 3.

 Sales of clothing, footwear, and items used to make or repair clothing costing less than \$110 per item or pair are fully exempt in New York City.
 Report these sales on the New York City line in Part 1 of Form ST-810.7, Quarterly Schedule H for Part-Quarterly Filers.

-Reporting sales of residential solar energy systems equipment -Report receipts from sales and installations of qualifying residential solar energy systems equipment for the jurisdiction in which each sale was made and delivered at the full tax rate in effect for that jurisdiction.
+Reporting sales of residential solar energy systems equipment - Report receipts from sales and installations of qualifying residential solar energy systems equipment for the jurisdiction in which each sale was made and delivered at the full tax rate in effect for that jurisdiction.
 If a sale occurred in a jurisdiction outside the MCTD, use the New York State only 4% tax rate line on page 2 to claim a credit for the state sales tax.
-If a sale occurred in the MCTD, use the New York State/MCTD 43/8% tax rate line to claim a credit for the state and MCTD taxes.
+If a sale occurred in the MCTD, use the New York State/MCTD 4%% tax rate line to claim a credit for the state and MCTD taxes.
 In claiming a credit, include the receipts from the sale as a negative number in Column C. If the overall result in Column F is a negative number, precede it with a minus sign (-).